evokelektrique/replicant/README.md

    - [ ] Sync WordPress users
    - [ ] Sync WooCommerce products

+## How it works
+First, all your WordPress websites have to have this plugin installed already.
+Once that's set up, you need to configure your nodes according to the **Trust model** and when the target node accepted your request, your content will be synced from now on.

-### TODO LIST
+## TODO
    - [ ] Logs Expiration
-   - [ ] Add "acting as" select option
+   - [ ] Add `acting as` model
-   - [ ] Add "Post" publisher check how should current node act based on its "acting_as"
+   - [ ] Add `Post` publisher check how should current node act based on its `acting_as`